RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2015-02-soilclass/index.md

   icon_pack: fa
   name: DOI
   url: https://www.sciencedirect.com/science/article/pii/S0016706115001147
+summary: In this research, we investigate the predictive power of six  data mining classifiers to estimate USDA soil groups.
+Our results showed that no improvement was obtained in prediction accuracy of DTA algorithm with minimizing taxonomic distance compared to minimizing misclassification error.
-title: Data Mining Classifiers to Predict USDA Soil Groups
+title: Data Mining to Classify Soil Groups
 authors:
   - admin
 ---